srivenkat13/Coding_Challenges/README.md

-# Coding_Challenges_40
+# Coding_Challenges

 Hey there !
-These are 40 python challenges from very basic to intermediate stuff.
+These are few python challenges from very basic to intermediate stuff.
 <br />
 They cover topics like lists, tuples, dictonaries and few modules.
 <br />
-Also there is a project on gui